Hurricane Ida tornado outbreak: Meteorological synopsis

 At 16:55 UTC on August 29, Hurricane Ida made landfall near Port Fourchon, Louisiana, with sustained winds of 150 mph and a central pressure of 930 mbar.
 Strong low-level shear, daytime boundary heating, and weak inland buoyancy led to an increasing risk for tornadoes across the Southeastern United States.
 The Storm Prediction Center (SPC) issued a slight risk for severe weather for the Central Gulf Coast for three straight days between August 29-31.
 Numerous weak tornadoes touched down in Mississippi, Louisiana, and Alabama during this time.
 One EF1 tornado caused considerable damage in Saraland, Alabama on August 30, injuring three people.
-A small slight risk was also issued in the Mid-Atlantic (United States) for the Southern Delmarva Peninsula on August 31, where a confluence zone was expected to have an increasing westerly mid-level flow in response to Ida, although it was not the only influence in this area.
+A small slight risk was also issued in the Mid-Atlantic for the Southern Delmarva Peninsula on August 31, where a confluence zone was expected to have an increasing westerly mid-level flow in response to Ida, although it was not the only influence in this area.
 Two weak tornadoes occurred in Southwest Virginia that afternoon.

-As Ida became extratropical and moved into the Northeastern United States on September 1, a strengthening low-level jet (LLJ) along and south of a warm front coupled with a very moist atmosphere and sufficient surface heating led to a more substantial risk for tornadoes between Washington D.C. and New York City and the SPC issued a tornado-driven enhanced risk for severe weather for this region.
+As Ida became extratropical and moved into the Northeastern United States on September 1, a strengthening low-level jet (LLJ) along and south of a warm front coupled with a very moist atmosphere and sufficient surface heating led to a more substantial risk for tornadoes between Washington, D.C., and New York City and the SPC issued a tornado-driven enhanced risk for severe weather for this region.
 This included a 10% tornado risk with a 30% damaging wind risk added later on.
 That afternoon, several supercells formed across the D.C. metropolitan area and quickly became tornadic as they moved northeast.
 An EF2 tornado struck Annapolis, Maryland, causing significant structural and tree damage throughout the city.
 Another EF2 tornado caused severe damage in a residential neighborhood in Oxford, Pennsylvania.
 Later, a large EF2 tornado struck Upper Dublin Township, Pennsylvania, severely damaging buildings, homes, and trees, killing one person and causing a few minor injuries.
 An intense EF3 wedge tornado destroyed several homes and a dairy farm in Mullica Hill, New Jersey as well, injuring two people.
+An EF1 tornado produced by the same storm prompted the issuance of the first ever tornado emergency the Northeast, as well as the first such alert associated with a tropical cyclone.
 A few other weak tornadoes also touched down later that evening and into September 2 before the remnants of Ida moved offshore, ending the outbreak.